Getting the most out of cross-team collaboration

 People enjoy working together and getting to know each other.
 When treated as more of a celebration, imaginations loosen up and everybody comes up with better ideas.
 This is the best outcome.

-Imagination is critical for good collaboration, and there’s really no bad way to get it started.
-Here are some ideas for drumming up imagination in fun ways:
+Imagination is critical for good collaboration, and there’s no bad way to get it started.
+Here are some ideas for drumming up the imagination in fun ways:

-Improv books can also be helpful for getting the ball rolling, however unlikely a project management tool it may be.
+Improv books can also help get the ball rolling, however unlikely a project management tool it may be.
 As long as brains warm up and feel comfortable sharing what’s happening inside, your collaboration will have a chance to succeed.

 Have deadlines & rubrics

-Cross-team collaboration is a fragile endeavor that happens in real-time; interrupt it and you may irreparably derail someone’s creativity.
+Cross-team collaboration is a fragile endeavor that happens in real time; interrupt it, and you may irreparably derail someone’s creativity.
 But all good things must come to an end.
-There has to be a deadline for everything to get done, for both team members and team leaders.
+There must be a deadline for team members and leaders to get everything done.

-When those collaborations do come to an end, people can tell, making those lingering leftover moments a little awkward.
+When those collaborations do end, people can tell, making those lingering leftover moments a little awkward.

 Make sure teams know that their collaboration will have an expiration date.
 This should go without saying, but there must be a specified time when everyone can take off their collaboration caps and shift back into work mode (or go home or whatever is next).
-Some managers put their teams into collaboration mode with no real scope of when things need to wrap up.
+Some managers put their teams into collaboration mode with no scope for when things must be finalized.

-This leads to frustrated and poor employee engagement via lots of wasted time, so make sure everyone knows the activity will end when the time comes.
+This leads to frustration and poor employee engagement via lots of wasted time, so ensure everyone knows the activity will end when the time comes.

 After the team project is finished (and only after), team members should have a chance to hear the following kinds of feedback:

-• Other team member feedback: If the size of the team isn’t prohibitively huge, it’s good a few collaborators to share their thoughts as well.
+Other team member feedback: If the team size isn’t prohibitively huge, it’s good to have a few collaborators share their thoughts as well.
 This is a great time to ask questions.

 The more chances teams have to collaborate, the more extensive and valuable this kind of feedback will become.